What Does It Mean to Be Intersex?

-Having autonomy over their identity, body and experiences is something denied to many LGBTQIA+ people, such as being forced to stay in the closet, constantly ostracized, being sent to conversion camps and more.
+Historically, having autonomy over their identity, body and experiences is something all too often denied to many LGBTQIA+ people, such as being forced to stay in the closet, constantly ostracized, being sent to conversion camps and more.
 Intersex people are hit especially hard, as they are frequently subject to surgeries and medical procedures at a very young age to make their bodies fit into a biologically binary male or female role.

 Being born intersex

 According to Planned Parenthood, current estimates indicate 1 to 2 in 100 people born in the U.S. are intersex.
 However, this doesn't always mean or look like the same thing.